NateAlmighty/MotD-Revamped/README.md

 ## IMPORTANT!

 I had to turn some of the game file folders into ZIP files in order to upload them.
-Please extract the Effects file and Audio file into the folder BEFORE trying to run this game!
+Please extract the Effects file, the Locales file, and the Audio file into the folder BEFORE trying to run this game!
 If you have any issues with the game, reach out to me!